bluppfisk/coindicator-osx/README.md

 's Coinprice Indicator for Ubuntu Linux](https://github.com/nilgradisnik/coinprice-indicator)

 ## Requirements
 Should work on a standard Mac OSX installation with python3 and pip3 installed.
-Using gi, gtk, requests, pyyaml, notify2 libraries.
+Using gi, gtk, requests, pyyaml, notify2, and pygobject libraries.
+In addition, it uses pyojbc to access OSX GUI features.

 Install python dependencies and install [GSettings schema](https://developer.gnome.org/gio/2.32/glib-compile-schemas.html) by running the following command
 ```